alemonteiro/brackets-sql-connector/README.md

 V 0.2.0 - Fixed lots of bugs on interface due to last time renaming V 0.1.0 - Probably some bugs =x - Should disconnect from server before closing brackets

-## Notes for developers ##

-This repo does not include required node modules!
-For extension developers, please run

-npm install

-in the /node folder.

-### Contributions And Attributions ###

-* All those fabulous icons are given by freekpik: http://freepik.com
-* MySQL Server Connections are made possible by https://www.npmjs.com/package/mysql
-* MS SQL Server Connections are made possible by https://www.npmjs.com/package/mssql

 ## TODO ##